Aşağı Quşçular: History

 During the Soviet period, in 1977, the village was part of the Malibeyli village council of Shusha district of Nagorno-Karabakh Autonomous Region (NKAR) of Azerbaijan SSR.
 By the decision of the Supreme Council of Azerbaijan Republic dated with 7 February 1991 for Shusha district of the NKAR, the village of Yukhary-Gushchular was separated from the Malibeyli village council, Gushchular village council was created with the center in the village of Yukhary- Gushchular, and the village of Ashaghy-Gushchular was transferred from the Malibeyli village council to the Gushchular village council.

-During the Karabakh conflict, the village was occupied by Armenian Armed Forces on 11-12 February 1992.
-The village suffered greatly as a result of the Karabakh conflict.

 According to the Trilateral Statement signed on the night of 9-10 November 2020, following the results of the Second Karabakh War, the village came under the control of the Russian Peacekeeping Forces.

 During the September clashes of 2023, the village returned under the control of Azerbaijan.

 By the Law of the Republic of Azerbaijan dated with 5 December 2023 Malibeyli village of Malibeyli rural administrative-territorial district, the villages of Yukhari-Gushchular and Ashaghy-Gushchular of the Gushchular rural administrative-territorial district, together with the Malibeyli and Gushchular rural administrative-territorial districts from the Shusha district were transferred to Khojaly district.
 Thus, at present, the village of Ashaghy-Gushchular is part of the Gushchular rural administrative-territorial district of Khojaly district.